boystrange/ProgramVerification/src/Chapter/Imp/Introduction.lagda.md

 A triple `[ P ] c [ Q ]` is *valid*, written `|= [ P ] c [ Q ]`, if

-      For any states s and t such that P s and  ⦅ c , s ⦆ ⇒ t it is Q s
+      For any states s and t if P s and  ⦅ c , s ⦆ ⇒ t then Q t

 or in symbols: